coleenquadros/configuration/docs/app-sre/AAA.md

   the implemented processes and channels.
 * Each AppSRE member has the right to raise any concerns about any knowledge gaps and the team will prioritize filling in those gaps.

-#### Maintaining escalation channels

-Similarly as with the access pieces:

-* All escalation channels are referenced from the specific `app-1.yml` file of the service in App-Interface.

 #### SRE Checkpoints